Cryptocurrency for Beginners Guide 2025

 • Metaverse integration: Virtual world economies

-• Web3 development: Decentralized internet
+• Web3 development: decentralised internet

 • Institutional adoption: Corporate and government adoption